sammikulski/hwbootstrap/README.md

 # Homework Bootstrap
 Goals: Gain hands-on experience in Bootstrap to be prepared for developing your Client Project UI.

 Based on Bootstrap introduction in Lab, complete the following assignment.
-You are to build a web application, using Bootstrap, with 3 pages – topic of your choice. **You may not** use your Capstone project, another group’s Capstone project, or the sytem used in the homework project.
+You are to build a web application, using Bootstrap, with 3 pages – topic of your choice. **You may not** use your Capstone project, another group’s Capstone project, or the system used in the homework project.

 # Requirements:
 1. **Login Page**